Gabriel Arias Preview, Player Props: Guardians vs. Angels

 Gabriel Arias At The Plate

-- In 17.0% of his games this season, Arias has had at least one RBI.
-He's picked up more than one in 6.8%.
+- Arias has an RBI in 15 of 89 games this season, with multiple RBI in six of them.

-- In 27.3% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (5.7%).
+- In 24 of 89 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.